 By Helen Lami director of Academic Summer

 Over the next few weeks, hundreds of thousands of teenagers across the UK will be feeling the pressure as they sit their final GCSE and A-Level exams.
-It can be an extremely tense time, and not just for students.
-A recent poll conducted by the BBC found almost a quarter of parents said their own mental health had been affected by the pressure of their children’s exams.
+It can be an extremely tense period.
+A recent poll carried out by the National Education Union found more than two thirds of teachers say their school or college is having to provide significantly more support to students due to mental health issues than five years ago, with 81 percent blaming this increase on the pressure of tests and exams.

-So, what can parents do to battle the GCSE and A-Level blues?
+So, for parents worried about the impact this stress will be having on their own child, what can they do to help relieve the tension?
 Here are my five tips for bringing harmony to the exam period.

 Don’t forget the fun

-As the old saying goes, all work and no play makes Jack a dull boy, so make sure your child isn’t spending every waking hour cramming and find regular opportunities to do relaxing things together.
+As the old saying goes, all work and no play makes Jack a dull boy, so make sure your child gets regular opportunities to switch off and relax.
 You could even splash out on a spa day mid-way through exams and pay for your child to have a massage as a reward.
 If that’s out of your price range, then why not just go swimming together for a couple of hours each weekend, one of the best exercises there is for controlling anxiety.

-Most parents want their child to do the very best they can but it’s important that you don’t push them too hard and create added stress for everyone.
-Be available and be helpful but ultimately, revising for exams and getting a good grade at the end is your child’s responsibility.
+Most parents want their child to do the very best they can, but it’s important that you don’t push them too hard and pile on more pressure at this late stage.
+Be available and be helpful but, ultimately, revising for exams and getting a good grade is your child’s responsibility.
 GCSEs and A-Levels are a perfect opportunity for young people to learn the value of self-reliance and hard work.
 Getting through exams on their own merits will also do wonders for your child’s self-esteem.